Jesus in Islam: Islamic theology

-Jesus is described by various means in the Quran.
+Jesus is described in various ways in the Quran.
 The most common reference to Jesus occurs in the form of Ibn Maryam ('son of Mary'), sometimes preceded with another title.
 Jesus is also recognized as a nabī ('prophet') and rasūl ('messenger') of God.
 The terms 'abd-Allāh ('servant of God'), wadjih ('worthy of esteem in this world and the next') and mubārak ('blessed', or 'a source of benefit for others') are all used in reference to him.
 According to Islam, Jesus never claimed to be divine.

+Jesus' role in Muslim theology falls roughly under four types: